HKrishna31415/tears-of-themis/README.md

 ## Features

-- User can wish
+- User can pull for their favorite cards
 - User can view banners
 - User can switch banners
-- User can preserve the banner they wished for
 - User can view inventory
 - User can reset inventory
-- User can filter between characters, weapons, and ratings in inventory
+- User can filter between male leads, rarity, and argument type in inventory
-- User can see estimated money spent in USD
+- User can see estimated money spent in USD ($2.77 per pull assuming $100 for 6480 S Chips)
-- User can see wish animation before seeing pulls
+- User can see wish animation before seeing pulls (regular tear drop for R/SR diamond tear for SSR)
-- User can see both 4 and 5 star animation for pulls
 - User can skip animation
-- User's inventory and attempts persists in local storage
+- User's inventory persists in local storage

-- User won't sue me (pls)
+### Future Features

+- Maybe for Cathy's birthday I will add user stories and voiced SR cards

 ## Development